ryanjeffares/grace/README.md

 * Investigate wide chars over regular chars
 * Classes
   * Reference counting
-  * Cyclic references handled through a "cyclic reference tracker" - if a cyclic reference is detected, start tracking the two objects, and when those objects' only reminaing references are eachother they can be safely destroyed
+  * Cyclic references handled through a "cyclic reference tracker" - if a cyclic reference is detected, start tracking the two objects, and when those objects' only remaining references are each other they can be safely destroyed
 * Lambdas
 * Global const fields
 * Imports
 * Extension methods
-* Collections
 * Standard library
 * Filesystem handling
 * Install process